natacast/topology_notes/src/day2.rst

 Geometry
 ================================================================

 Now it's your turn!
-Introduce all of Hilbert's axioms.
-We'll give you then ones for incidence from yesterday.
+Introduce Hilbert's axioms for between-ness.
+We'll give you the ones for incidence from yesterday.

 .. code:: lean